-These friendly faces usually approach tourists near historical and religious monuments and places that can be visited.
+These friendly face scammers usually approach tourists near historical and religious monuments and places that can be visited.

 Some will openly offer themselves as guides of the area.